HomeMy WebLinkAboutcoa.lu.sr.Bell Mountain.1979sy

 MEMORANDUM

-Jay Hammond, Engineering Department *
+FROM: Jay Hammond, Engineering Department

-May 1, 1981
+DATE: May 1, 1981

-Bell Mountain Sports Building Amendment to 8.M.P.
+RE: Bell Mountain Sports Building Amendment to G.M.P.

-Having reviewed the above apPlication and made a site inspection, the Engin-
+Having reviewed the above application and made a site inspection, the Engin-

 eering Department has the following comments: